v3r1510/soen342-project/README.md

 | [Valeria Rosca]    | Project Lead, Frontend | [v3r1510]          | 40297230  |
 | [Karan Kumar]      | Backend                | [zekaran30]        | 40277342  |
 | [Mohammed Janoudi] | Backend                | [Mohammed-Janoudi] | 40252594  |

+## DEMO
+The recorder Demo video is located in the Releases of this repo.